How do I start planning for my business?

 Begin by asking yourself basic questions about your idea to start a new business:

-- WHY?
-Explain what is the purpose of your business or what need it fills.
-(You should be clear enough on why you’re starting your business that you can describe the purpose in one sentence.)
+- Why?
+Explain the purpose of your business or what problem it solves.
+(You should be clear enough on why you are starting your business that you can describe the purpose in one sentence.)

-- WHAT?
-What is the product or service you’ll be offering?
+- What?
+What is the product or service you will be offering?

-- WHO?
+- Who?
 Who is your target customer base or audience?
-You should be specific in describing such demographic characteristics as age, gender, income level, location and other factors.
+It helps to be specific in describing such demographic characteristics as age, gender, income level, location and other factors.

 2. Start writing your business plan